 The lungs have two main functions.
 One is to get oxygen from the air into the body.
 The other is to remove carbon dioxide from the body.
 Your body needs oxygen to work properly.
 Carbon dioxide is a gas your body produces when it uses oxygen.

 During breathing, air enters and exits the lungs.
 When you breathe in (inhale), air flows through the airways into the lungs.
 The airways are made of stretchy tissue.
 Bands of muscle and other support tissue wrap around each airway to help keep them open.

-Air keeps flowing into the lungs until it fills tiny air sacs.
+Air keeps flowing into the lungs until it fills tiny air sacs called alveoli.
 Blood circulates around these air sacs through tiny blood vessels called capillaries.
 Oxygen crosses into the bloodstream at the place where the blood vessels and air sacs meet.
 This is also where carbon dioxide crosses from the bloodstream into the lungs to be breathed out (exhaled).

 Changes to the bones and muscles of the chest and spine:

 - Bones become thinner and change shape.
 This can change the shape of your ribcage.
 As a result, your ribcage may not expand and contract as well during breathing.

 - The muscle that supports your breathing, the diaphragm, becomes weakened.
 This weakness may prevent you from breathing enough air in or out.

 These changes in your bones and muscles may lower the oxygen level in your body.
 Also, less carbon dioxide may be removed from your body.
 Symptoms such as tiredness and shortness of breath can result.

 - Muscles and other tissues that are near your airways may lose their ability to keep the airways completely open.
 This causes the airways to close easily.

 - Aging also causes the air sacs to lose their shape and become baggy.